richardhundt/shine/README.md

 ### <a name="functions"></a>Functions

-Functions are closures with all the same semantics as in Lua, however Shine extends function declarations with /default parameter expressions/, /parameter guards/, and /rest arguments/.
+Functions are closures with all the same semantics as in Lua, however Shine extends function declarations with _default parameter expressions_, _parameter guards_, and _rest arguments_.

 Default parameter expressions can be any valid Shine expression and are scoped to the body of the function.
 That is, they are evaluate at the top